gwicks/dashboards-as-code-workshop/part-two-golang-starter/README.md

 The `dashboard.go` file defines a `dashboardForService()` function that will be called to generate a dashboard for a given service in both cases.

+The `common.go` file contains a few utility functions related to panel creations with sensible defaults and configuration.

+> [!TIP]
+> It is highly recommended that every panel created for your dashboard use one of these utility functions.

 ## Deploying the dashboards